quantiota/SKA-quantitative-finance/volume_phase_geometry/README.md

-# ODE Time Series Transform: A Volume-Based Indicator Using SQL and the Cosine Function

-Embedding Volume Flow with ODE Transforms: A Real-Time SQL Indicator with Geometric Phase Insights
+# Embedding Volume Flow with ODE Transforms: A Real-Time SQL Indicator with Geometric Phase Insights

 ## Introduction